Question

 Resume Experts • 10+ Years Experience

-The word "documented" describes the act of recording, tracking, or cataloging information and processes.
-While this word shows attention to detail and organization, it often comes across as passive and administrative on resumes.
+The word "documented" describes the act of recording, tracking, or maintaining written records of processes, procedures, or outcomes.
+While this word shows attention to detail and organizational skills, it often sounds passive and doesn't convey the full impact of your contributions.

-Documented isn't inherently bad for your resume—it's just not as compelling as other action verbs that demonstrate leadership, innovation, and measurable impact.
-Recruiters see "documented" frequently, and it can make your accomplishments blend into the background.
+Documented is not necessarily a bad word to have on your resume, it's just not as powerful as other action verbs that better showcase your proactive approach and the value you brought to your role.
+Recruiters see this word frequently, and it can make your accomplishments blend into the background.

-I've compiled powerful synonyms you can use instead of 'Documented' that will make your resume stand out to hiring managers and demonstrate the true value of your organizational and analytical skills.
+I've compiled some powerful synonyms you can use instead of Documented to make your resume more compelling and showcase the true impact of your organizational and analytical skills.

 Better Alternatives to Use Instead